cynr1c/mega-go-play/README.md

 - **VOLUME Button** - In game, press `VOLUME` to mute/unmute audio.
 Press `VOLUME + UP` to increase volume.
 Press `VOLUME + DOWN` to decrease volume.
 - New hour glass icon (50% larger, 100% more retro)
 - New name, logo and firmware tile image
-- Quiet version with reduced volume levels from "go-play-quiet"
+- Improved audio scaling and levels

 ## Download